nerdyman/dx-scripts/README.md

 ## Supported Platforms

 The agnostic script _should_ work on any Unix/Linux OS.
-Ubuntu is currently the only distro with its own script to auto install dependencies for the agnostic script.
+Ubuntu is currently the only distro with its own script to auto-install dependencies for the agnostic script.

 ## Scripts